 - Try not to worry – There is only so much we have control over.
 If we can try to focus on those areas and focus less on the areas that we can’t control, we’re able to waste less energy and use that energy towards bettering our little people and ourselves.
 We can do our best to follow the online supports we have access to, set clear expectations for our children, use visuals as often as we can, and try to find the positives in this situation.

 Some children may require more support and a more tailored approach when using the above strategies, since every individual is different.
-For further help, download the AnswersNow app to connect with one of our BCBAs.
+If you think you may need more help with your child, our BCBAs would love to help.
+Visit getanswersnow.com to learn more about us and to check your insurance eligibility.